bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### Application

-For our application we've used the minimalist yet awesome framework [express.js](https://expressjs.com/) and the amazing [Chance.js](https://chancejs.com/index.html) librairie.
-Our app will generate random user profiles and hashtags and return them in the json format.
+For our application we've used the minimalist yet awesome framework [express.js](https://expressjs.com/) and the amazing [Chance.js](https://chancejs.com/index.html) library.
+Our app will generate random user profiles and hashtags and return them in the JSON format.

 You can can generate them using the following `GET` routes: